Return to CHC Home Page

 ( – ) Risk Factors

 ADMA is generated at a constant rate and is excreted by the kidneys (kidney disease leads to vascular disease via the mechanism of impaired ADMA excretion).
 ADMA is degraded by the enzyme DDAH (Dimethylarginine Dimethylaminohydrolase).
 So, if we do not want vascular disease, we want DDAH functioning normally, to prevent a buildup of ADMA.
 All CV risk factors lead to oxidative stress, which in turn inhibits DDAH, leading to a high ADMA:Arginine ratio.
 NOS generates Superoxide (SO) as opposed to NO, endothelial dysfunction follows, leading to CV disease.
-The long-term risk factors (and the oxidative stress they generate) born by modern man are interpreted by our physiology as threats to the short term survival of primitive man, and this leads to the long-term maladaptive process that we call atherosclerosis, initiated and driven by endothelial dysfunction.
+The long-term risk factors (and the oxidative stress they generate) born by modern man are interpreted by our physiology as threats to the short-term survival of primitive man, and this leads to the long-term maladaptive process that we call atherosclerosis, initiated and driven by endothelial dysfunction.

 What can we do to lower the ADMA:Arginine ratio and prevent vascular disease?
 We can resolve our risk factors.
 If we lower cholesterol, BP, homocysteine, glucose, etc., lose weight, stop smoking and deal with sleep apnea, oxidative stress will lessen, DDAH will be dis-inhibited, ADMA will fall, and NOS will start cranking out NO as opposed to SO.
-However, if we cannot (or cannot rapidly) resolve your risk factors, what we can do is to supplement with arginine to “rebalance” your high ADMA:Arginine ratio.
+However, if we cannot (or cannot rapidly) resolve your risk factors, what we can do is to supplement with arginine to “rebalance” an elevated ADMA:Arginine ratio.
 During health, there is plenty of arginine available.
 NO production is normal and providing additional arginine does nothing.
 Your BP will not fall and you will not begin to bleed; rather nothing will happen.
 However, if due to risk factors and oxidative stress your high ADMA:Arginine ratio has shut off NO production, dietary arginine will rebalance the ratio.
 You still have a high ADMA level, but if we counter with extra arginine, the ADMA:Arginine ratio will fall, and it is the ratio, not the absolute levels of ADMA and arginine that determine the activity of NOS.
 Thus Arginine is a universal antidote for endothelial dysfunction.
 Arginine has been shown to improved endothelial function when it is compromised by risk factors.
 Via the mechanism of improved endothelial function, arginine therapy has been demonstrated to improve symptomatic status and/or outcome in all forms of chronic CV disease.
 Pain improves and treadmill time increases in patients suffering from angina or claudication.
 Heart failure patients enjoy a better quality of life and effort capacity.
 Erectile function improves.
 Arginine has universal preventive value when risk factors are present.
-In head to head competition, arginine is equal to and in some patients superior to statin therapy with respect to improving endothelial function (the ultimate mechanism through which statins, ACEI inhibitors, and ARBs improve endothelial function and help us is to decrease SO production within the artery wall; they are good at this and we will use them for this purpose).
-Arginine supplementation makes sense if you suffer from endothelial dysfunction.
+In head to head competition, arginine is equal to and in some patients superior to statin therapy with respect to improving endothelial function (the ultimate mechanism through which statins, ACEI inhibitors, ARBs, and Allopurinol improve endothelial function and help us is to decrease SO production within the artery wall; they are good at this and we will use them for this purpose).
+Arginine supplementation also makes sense if you suffer from endothelial dysfunction.

 Other nutritional factors help determine the state of endothelial health.
 NO lasts 1/10th to 1 second.
 We store NO by reacting it with sulfhydryl (SH) bearing molecules, such as cysteine and glutathione.
 SH bearing molecules are destroyed by free radicals and they are tied up by toxic metals, especially Mercury (the mechanism of benefit of chelation therapy is to remove these metals that compromise endothelial chemistry).
 Thus we wish to bolster our antioxidant defenses, with special emphasis on SH bearing antioxidants (such as N-Acetyl Cysteine) and SO neutralizers such as Vitamin C. Bioflavonoids stabilize Vitamin C, explaining how tea consumption, red wine, and cocoa consumption all improve endothelial function.